Facts About Diamonds

 Our master jewelry designers can create a one-of-a-kind custom setting that will showcase your new diamond in a way that is beautifully unique to you or your loved one.

-What information about diamonds do I need to know before coming into the store to buy?
+What do I need to know before coming into the store to buy a diamond?

 Nothing!
 We are here to help you figure out the aspects of the stone that are most important to you.
 It is helpful to have an idea of the cut you’d like to look at, but even so, we have lots of options to explore.